sidb5/CRO-Tool-Demo/README.md

 ## Why this exists

-The goal is to showcase how I build products with LLMs without handing over the monetizable core of the underlying business.
+To showcase how I build products with LLMs without handing over the monetizable core of the underlying business.
 This version demonstrates:

 - product thinking
 - frontend execution